 Ale: Technically, I wanted to show the unique sonority of the cajón and expand it.
 I particularly like the attack of its sound, the way the wood vibrates, the dryness of the resonance, and the hand’s presence.
 I didn’t want to revisit the usual recording methods for the cajón because I was interested in capturing a range of frequencies that is perhaps different from what is typically recorded.
-I simply listen to Laura play one afternoon and decided on my own the microphones and their positions.
+I simply listened to Laura play one afternoon and decided on my own the microphones and their positions.

 The effects we used for the cajón, be it distortion, flanger or other synthesis processes, were always oriented to highlight or exaggerate the essence of the cajón and not to hide it.
 On the other hand, the first time we played together, Laura told me not to try to follow her with the guitar.
 This mandate was something I took to heart in the musical production.
 I approached the production as always, having the cajón in the central position and then the electronic elements and guitars revolve around.